Xooone47/eslint-plugin-dirs/README.md

 # eslint-plugin-dirs

-Eslint Rules for ensure directory names and file names to be coincident.
+Eslint Rules for ensuring directory names and file names to be coincident.

 ## Installation